Pelvic Floor Exercises for Men

 Why should men do pelvic floor exercises ?

-Strong pelvic floor muscles are important for men too.
-Women have been encouraged to exercise their pelvic floor muscles for decades, but now we understand that it is just as vital for men, and especially for men with specific health issues.
-Research has found that:
+Strong pelvic floor muscles are important for men (or AMAB) too.
+Women have been encouraged to exercise their pelvic floor muscles for decades, but now we understand that it is just as vital for men, and especially with specific health issues.

 How do men identify the pelvic floor muscles ?